Jonathan Gómez (Argentine footballer)

-Jonathan David Gómez Espinoza (born 21 December 1989) is an Argentine professional footballer who plays as an attacking midfielder for Racing Club, on loan from Argentinos Juniors.
+Jonathan David Gómez Espinoza (born 21 December 1989) is an Argentine professional footballer who plays as an attacking midfielder for Sarmiento.

 Club career

-Gómez emerged from the Rosario Central youth team to make his full debut for the club on 22 August 2008 aged 18 in a 0-1 home defeat to Colón de Santa Fe.
+Gómez emerged from the Rosario Central youth team to make his full debut for the club on 22 August 2008 aged 18 in a 0–1 home defeat to Colón de Santa Fe.
 He soon established himself as a regular first-team player and in 2009 he was allocated the coveted number 10 squad number.
-He scored his first goal for the club in a 1-1 home draw with Gimnasia y Esgrima de La Plata on 9 October 2009.
+He scored his first goal for the club in a 1–1 home draw with Gimnasia y Esgrima de La Plata on 9 October 2009.

 Santa Fe

 In December 2015 he arrives to Independiente Santa Fe after signing a 3-year contract.

 São Paulo

 On 21 June 2017 Gómez signed with Brazilian side São Paulo a three-year deal.

 CSA (loan)

-In 6 June 2019 CSA signed Gómez, on loan from São Paulo, until December 2019.
+On 6 June 2019 CSA signed Gómez, on loan from São Paulo, until December 2019.